Social Media Recruiting: How Can it Help Your Business?

 The answer varies depending on what type of employee you hope to attract.
 The truth is that you may not want to limit yourself to just one social network.
 Here’s a brief overview of four of the most popular social networks and a quick description of who you’re likely to find on each of them:

 Facebook.
 You might wonder who is on Facebook.
 The answer is nearly everyone.
 While Facebook may have started in 2004 with college students, older generations have also adapted to the social networking tool.
 The age of the typical user is now approaching 30.
 It is also the largest social network with the most users.

 LinkedIn.
 LinkedIn is a corporate recruiter’s dream, but small businesses can use it too.
-Many people treat their LinkedIn profile like an online resume.
+Many people treat their LinkedIn profile as an online resume.
 However, don’t expect to find the same kind of casual user posts here that you see on other social networks.
 Search for potential employees by specialty.

 Twitter.
 Twitter is a unique social sharing site because it limits posts to 140 characters.
 (Although there are utilities to help users share longer posts and pictures.)
 Users tend to be younger and favor the use of mobile devices.